 Choose two courses from the following groups:

-Secure Software System Development
+Engineering Secure Software

 Principles and practices forming the foundation for developing secure software systems.
 Coverage ranges across the entire development lifecycle: requirements, design, implementation and testing.
 Emphasis is on practices and patterns that reduce or eliminate security breaches in software intensive systems, and on testing systems to expose security weaknesses.

 The principles, practices and patterns applicable to the design and construction of concurrent and distributed software systems.
 Topics include synchronization, coordination and communication; deadlock, safety and liveness; concurrent and distributed design patterns; analysis of performance; distributed state management.